Nice to meet you.

 Data protection vs. data privacy vs. data security

-When working with departments outside of security, in particular, recognizing the differences between these terminologies can assist in avoiding misunderstandings.
+When working with departments outside of security, in particular, recognizing the differences between these terminologies can help avoid misunderstandings.

 Benefits of data protection